-We show that the long-run consequences of a shock depend on whether or not lessskilled workers are eventually able to catch up to the overall economy.
+We show that the long-run consequences of a shock depend on whether or not less-skilled workers are eventually able to catch up to the overall economy.
 If convergence is possible, the result will be protectionist overshooting: the short run tariff spike will gradually unwind, as workers increase education and support for freer trade rises.
 Alternatively, if less-skilled workers fall even further behind after the shock, the result will be protectionist escalation: a pendulous transition to permanently higher tariffs.

 We use the model to construct a set of criteria for evaluating the likely political implications of education and redistribution policies in the short and long run.
 The exercise highlights a tension between economic efficiency and politics: optimal investment in human capital requires strong individual incentives, but ex-post inequality in the gains from trade can lead to political distortions that are costly in the long run.
-Finally, we present data on economic mobility and income inequality that suggest the US and UK are outliers relative to other OECD countries, with relatively low economic mobility and high inequality.
-Evidence of continued polarization in the returns to human capital suggest that protectionism may continue to escalate despite rising overall educational attainment.
+Finally, we present data on economic mobility and income inequality that suggest the US and UK were outliers relative to other OECD countries in the years leading up to 2016, with relatively low economic mobility and high inequality.
+Evidence of continued skewness in the returns to human capital suggest that protectionism may continue to escalate despite rising overall educational attainment.

-Continuing in the context of trade and economic nationalism, our model can be extended to incorporate endogenous voter turnout in response to macroeconomic shocks.
-For instance, to the extent that macroeconomic shocks polarize the political preferences of the electorate, they may increase voter turn-out at the extremes, potentially leading to large (or volatile) policy swings.
+Our model can be extended in a number of dimensions.
+For instance, it would be straightforward to incorporate endogenous voter turnout in response to macroeconomic shocks.
+To the extent that macroeconomic shocks polarize the political preferences of the electorate, they may increase voter turn-out at the extremes, potentially leading to larger or more volatile policy swings.
+Conversely, incorporating non-traded sectors into the model might dampen the predicted volatility of political swings, to the extent that the link between tariffs and wages becomes weaker.
 Along a different line, our model can be extended to evaluate the opportunity for intergenerational rent transfers: to what extent could the young 'buy off' the old in an effort to reduce or eliminate protectionist surges?
 Under what circumstances could a time-consistent constitutional agreement or transfer scheme prevent overshooting or to reverse escalation?
-Or, in a model with hereditary or autocorrelated advantages over generations, how does the ability to pass-on initial advantages to one's children affect shortand long-term political responses to changing technology or trade?
+Or, in a model with hereditary or autocorrelated advantages over generations, how does the ability to pass-on initial advantages to one's children affect short- and long-term political responses to changing technology or trade?

-Finally, as we emphasized in the introduction, our approach can be used to explore a wide variety of policy questions beyond trade.
+Our approach can also be used to explore a wide variety of policy questions beyond trade.
 Although we make specific assumptions to focus on the recent rise of the anti-globalization movement, the basic theoretical insights and mechanisms at the core of our theoretical analysis are germane to a wide set of political economy applications.
 In our model, economic adjustment takes place through human capital acquisition and politics are determined by majoritarian voting, but both can be understood as representing a broader class of possibilities.
 Economic adjustment could instead take the form of physical capital accumulation, changes in land use, technology adoption, or pension saving.
 Likewise, one could incorporate a host of alternative political decision rules in which, at least to some extent, distributions matter.
-Accordingly, the basic overshooting insight - that differential friction between economic and political change can drive policy overshooting that retards long run adjustment to shocks - is transportable to a host of alternative contexts, including adoption of new technologies, pension reforms, and political responses to climate change.
+Accordingly, the basic overshooting insight - that differential friction between economic and political change can drive policy overshooting that impedes long run adjustment to shocks - is transportable to a host of alternative contexts, including adoption of new technologies, pension reforms, and political responses to climate change.